BA.3.2 / Cicada — COVID Variant Tracker

 Methodology & caveats

 Country data is derived from GISAID sequence submissions and official national health authority reports.
-Confidence labels refer to data quality, not to variant risk or severity.
+Confidence labels refer to data quality, not variant risk or severity.
 Sequence share values are not population-representative prevalence estimates.